svenheden/media-query-listener/README.md

 });

 mqListener.on('change', function(breakpoint) {
-    // We now entered a breakpoint and the 'breakpoint' parameter contains the current breakpoint defined in the CSS.
+    // We now entered a breakpoint and the callback function parameter contains the name of the entered breakpoint as defined in the CSS.
 });
 ```